COLM-org/colm-org.github.io/plenary.md

-# Plenary Sessions
+# Keynotes and Panel

-COLM 2025 will include six plenary sessions, featuring keynotes and panels.
-The details about the exact format (panel vs. keynote) and topic will come up soon.
-We are excited to have our plenary sessions led by experts displaying the broad impact and intellectual spectrum of language modeling.
+COLM 2025 will include five keynotes and one panel.
+We are excited to have our keynotes and panel reflect the broad impact and intellectual spectrum of language modeling.